 Mer de Glace & Montenvers train

-Leaving from the centre of Chamonix, this little red train takes you on a panoramic ride up to France’s largest glacier, the famous Mer de Glace – “Sea of Ice”, through the forest on a beautiful 20 minute journey.
+Leaving from the centre of Chamonix, this little red train takes you on a panoramic ride up to France’s largest glacier, the famous Mer de Glace – “Sea of Ice”, through the forest on a beautiful 20-minute journey.
 You might find you’re sharing the journey on the way up with mountaineers heading for a glacier hike or else returning to Chamonix with skiers and boarders who have just completed the Vallée Blanche.

 At the top, leave the station and the vista opens up to an extraordinary view of the glacier, frozen like a sea in motion.
-From the station, take the bubble lift down and enter the ice cave – carved in to the glacier anew every year.
+From the station, take the bubble lift down and enter the ice cave – carved into the glacier anew every year.
 You’ll be amazed to see the markers indicating how the glacier has retreated since the train line was completed in 1909.
-Please note: There are more than 400 steps between the bottom of the bubble lift and the ice cave, due to the continued movement of the glacier since the lift was installed.
+Please note: There are more than 500 steps between the bottom of the bubble lift and the ice cave, due to the continued movement of the glacier since the lift was installed.